ThomasRoest/tweet_exporter/README.md

 ## Installation

 After checking out the repo, run `bin/setup` to install dependencies.
 Create an .env file with your twitter keys.
+Go to [twitter apps](https://apps.twitter.com/) to create a new app with access credentials.

 Run `bin/console` for an interactive prompt that will allow you to experiment.

 To retrieve a new batch of favorites run `bin/console`

-`obj = TweetExporter::User.new('yourusername')` and `obj.execute`
+`obj = TweetExporter::User.new('yourusername')` and `obj.export_tweets`

-This will export a batch of twitter favorites (193), starting with the most recent.
+This will export a batch of twitter favorites around the maximum of 200, starting with the most recent.
 Run the command a second time to retrieve the next.

 <!-- Add this line to your application's Gemfile: